 Mode of instruction

-In 5 workgroup sessions the students get acquainted with observing patients, taking anamnesis, interpreting test results, writing a report/conclusion and conducting a simple result interview with a patient.
-Role playing, observation and analysis of test reports will be used as teaching methods.
+In 5 seminars the students get acquainted with observing patients, guidelines for taking an anamnesis, interpreting test results, and integrating them into a coherent conclusion.
+Analysis of case reports based on actual patients will be used as teaching methods.

 Students will have to receive a passing grade for all two elements combined.
 The exam grade should be 5.0 or higher for each individual element.